 Celebrities Over 40 Who Ditched Caffeine And Are Absolutely Thriving

 Caffeine has some well-known upsides, including improving sports performance and even helping some people ward off migraines.
 That said, it isn't without its downsides.
-According to the United States Food and Drug Administration, consuming high amounts of caffeine and coffee can have side effects that might surprise you, including seizures and rapid heartbeat.
+According to the United States Food & Drug Administration, consuming high amounts of caffeine and coffee can have side effects that might surprise you, including seizures and rapid heartbeat.
 And once you're accustomed to using caffeine, you may be worried about how you'll feel if you try to wean yourself off of it.

 Neurologist Dr. Shannon Kilgore told the American Medical Association that "some effects [related to caffeine withdrawal] can last even up to nine or 10 days with headache, nervousness and fatigue."
 Is it any wonder that some stars over 40 said "bye" to coffee, tea, energy drinks, and all caffeine sources to improve their lives?

-Jim Carrey: Dropping caffeine to stay clear-headed
+Jim Carrey dropped caffeine to stay clear-headed

 In 2004, Jim Carrey said that he thought life was "too beautiful" to spend drinking coffee, doing drugs, or trying alcohol (via CBS News).
 Fourteen years later, Carrey shared that he had been avoiding not just coffee but also dairy, sugar, and wheat, joking that he "hate[d] everything and everyone equally" (via Business Insider).